thesimplepath/Visual-Mercutio/Monitor/README.md

 - **.NET Framework 4.7 or higher**.
 Just check your installed version and update it from the Microsoft website if required at https://dotnet.microsoft.com/download/dotnet-framework
 - **Eclipse**.
 You can optionnally download this development platform at https://www.eclipse.org/

+**NOTE** the prerequisites folder contains a frozen snapshot of the working directory used for the development.
+This is because some data were customized and may be required to install the Monitor server on a new computer.

 ## Compilation
 Please read the Monitor.chm document available in the Documentation directory.